2020 United States redistricting cycle: Court-run redistricting

 State supreme courts have selected or drafted new congressional maps in Connecticut, Minnesota, North Carolina, New Hampshire, Pennsylvania, Virginia, and Wisconsin following the failure of redistricting panels or lawmakers to pass new maps in each state.

 The Connecticut Supreme Court was forced to take over the congressional redistricting process after the bipartisan legislative panel deadlocked and failed to agree on new maps.
 The court appointed Nathaniel Persily, who drew Connecticut's 2010 maps, as special master to draw the new congressional districts.
 Persily drew a least-change map, making only the adjustments necessary to ensure equal population in each congressional district.
 The court adopted Persily's recommended map on February 10, 2022.

 In North Carolina, local and state courts took over the congressional redistricting process in February 2022.
 After initial congressional and legislative maps were ruled as unconstitutional partisan gerrymanders, several nonpartisan redistricting experts including Robert H. Edmunds Jr., Thomas W. Ross, and Robert F. Orr were appointed as special masters by the state Supreme Court.
 They were tasked with reviewing whether the second iteration of state legislative and congressional maps passed by the North Carolina legislature violated state Constitution provisions opposing partisan gerrymandering.
 The special masters in coordination with the Wake County Superior Court found that the new congressional map was unconstitutional, and instead implemented their own map on February 23, 2022.
 North Carolina House Speaker Tim Moore called the process "egregious" and "unconstitutional", and accused the court of drawing the maps "in an unknown, black-box manner".

 Following the failure of the Minnesota Legislature to pass either congressional or state legislative districts by the mandated February 5, 2022, deadline, the Minnesota Supreme Court appointed a five-member commission to draw new boundaries.
 The panel released the state's new maps later in February.

+Mid-decade redistricting

+In July 2025, states in the United States began considering mid-decade redistricting proposals.
+These efforts marked one of the largest coordinated attempts to redraw congressional districts between decennial censuses in modern American history.

+The 2025 initiatives emerged amid heightened polarization in U.S. politics.
+Following the 2024 elections, control of the U.S. House of Representatives was narrowly divided, prompting both major political parties to pursue strategies to maximize their representation ahead of the 2026 midterm elections.
+Commentators described the wave of proposals as a “redistricting arms race,” with Republican-led states and Democratic-led states seeking to counterbalance each other’s changes.